joelmpy/Twitter-Frontend/README.md

 # Clone-Twitter

-It's twitter but It's not Twitter
+It's twitter but it's not

 ## Features

-* User can create an account via Signup and can enter the site via Login
+* Users can create an account via Signup and can enter the site via Login
 * User can tweet (write something and post it on the site)
 * User can like, retweet and comment on other tweet